 Tom Lewis: I think Hibbert will continue to show signs of pulling out of his funk for the rest of the season, which means maintaining his inconsistent play.
 The Pacers will just have to take what they can get from him on the offensive end but not rely on him to ever be a difference maker.
 You have to figure he will come up with a big performance in a game or two in the playoffs, which can help swing a 7-game series.
 Just don’t ask me to predict when or where that may happen.

 Alex Yovanovich: Hibbert’s emotional make-up has always made him his own worst enemy.
 He needs to stop worrying about how much his contract is worth and be comfortable as a fourth or fifth option.
 He will never be a primary scorer, but he doesn’t have to be on this team.
 His shot blocking is terrific.
 He’s a good rebounder.
 He’s a good defender.
 His offense can’t really get any worse than it is right now.
 Make some garbage points, hit a hook or two, get to the free-throw line and Hibbert’s done his job.
 Once again, I’ll be an optimist and say that Hibbert does improve his offense before the playoffs begin.

 Jeremy Comstock: There are two things wrong with Hibbert.
 First, he lacks mental toughness and is putting too much pressure on himself since signing the big contract.
 The second — and probably more detrimental — thing is that he’s a one-trick pony offensively.
 If he doesn’t get deep post position, he’s useless.
 At this point I’m ready to say that 85% of the blame for the Pacers’ poor offensive showing this season should be lain upon Hibbert’s shoulders (and Vogel’s for continually forcing him the ball).
 I honestly believe that the Pacers would be at least 5 points/100 better if Mahinmi were starting.

-Topics: Q&A Roundtable
+Tags: Q&A Roundtable